aarong/feedme-server-core/DEV.md

-  If the stoppage resulted from a failure to start the transport after a call to `transport.start()` or from an internal failure once `started`, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be must be passed to the listeners.
+  If the stoppage resulted from a failure to start the transport after a call to `transport.start()` or from an internal failure once `started`, then an error of the form `new Error("FAILURE: Descriptive error message.")` must be passed to the listeners.

-  The library must emit a `disconnect` event referencing each previously-connected client before emitting the `stopping` event and must pass the same error (or no error) with that event.
+  The library must emit a `disconnect` event referencing each previously-connected client before emitting the `stopping` event and must pass the same error, or no error, with that event.

 - `stop([err])`

   Informs the library that the transport state is now `stopped`.
-This event must only be emitted when the transport state was previously `stopping`.

-  The transport must pass the same `err` object (or no error) that was passed with the previous `stopping` event.
+  The transport must pass the same `err` object, or no error, that was passed with the preceding `stopping` event.

   The transport state must remain `stopped` until the library calls `transport.start()`.